ziemek-bucko/blog/_content/ggplot2-theme-cheat-sheet.md

 ```
 ![A basic penguins plot](/assets/penguins.png)

-This plot is definitely readable and informative, but there's room for improvement.
+This plot is definitely readable and informative.
+But since you're here, you probably want to learn how to make your ggplot2 plots more custom.

 # Text styling

-Text elements of your plots can be altered by using the element_text() function.
+Text elements of your plots can be altered by using the *element_text()* function.

 ## Text elements

-Styling text elements can be done either globally or by modifying each text element on a granular level.
+Styling text elements can be done either globally using the *text* argument, or by modifying each text element on a granular level.

+Although the documentation claims that the *text* argument defines all text elements, this is not completely true - there's one exception to this rule.

+*axis.text* arguments inherit some properties from the default theme, instead of the *text* argument.
+This is a <a href="https://github.com/tidyverse/ggplot2/issues/2175">known issue</a> and it's unlikely to be fixed anytime soon.
+In any case, you need to define your axis text elements separately from the *text* argument.